 This kind of cheese is typically flavored by two factors; the introduced bacteria and the duration of aging.
 Since they have lower moisture, they take longer to mature and typically have a stronger flavor.
-The most known cheese of this category is Cheddar, a favorable cheese in many countries.
-Lactococcus lactis ssp. cremoris is the strain of bacteria used for making this famous cheese.
+The most known cheese of this category is Cheddar, a favorable product in many countries.
+Lactococcus lactis ssp. cremoris is the strain of bacteria used for making this famous dairy product.

 The hard cheeses are hard enough to be grated over different dishes such as pasta.
 For instance, to make Parmesan, the freshly curdled milk is soaked in salty water for about three months and then aged for two years or more!
 A thick rind is a final result that is hard on the teeth.